MdSalih/scripts/Linode/README.md

 ### The `ipResolveFunc`

-There is currently only one `ipResolveFunc` implemented - `getCurrentIp` which returns the public IP of the box the script is running from via [www.whatismyip.com](http://whatismyip.com)
+There is currently only one `ipResolveFunc` implemented - `getCurrentIp` which returns the public IP of the box the script is running from (IP retrieved via via [www.whatismyip.com](http://whatismyip.com))
 ```Python
 def getCurrentIp():
   return urlopen('http://automation.whatismyip.com/n09230945.asp').read()
 ```
 ### Added a New IP Resolving Function
-A new `ipResolveFunc` can be added by adding the new function in `lib/ipResolveFuncs.py`.
-It should return the IP address in [dotted decimal](http://en.wikipedia.org/wiki/Dotted_decimal) as a String.
+A new `ipResolveFunc` can be added by implementing the new function in `lib/ipResolveFuncs.py`.
+It should return the IP address as a String in [dotted decimal](http://en.wikipedia.org/wiki/Dotted_decimal) format.
 For example `127.0.0.1`